Bob Hansen: Professional career

 Hansen was selected by the Utah Jazz in the third round of the 1983 NBA draft, the 54th overall pick.
 Hansen appeared in 55 games during his rookie season with the Jazz, averaging 2.7 points per game and 7.6 minutes per game.
 By the 1985–86 season, Hansen was a regular starter for the Jazz.
 He was also one of three Jazz players named NBA Player of the Week (March 6, 1986) during the season, joining teammates John Stockton and Karl Malone.
 Hansen's highest scoring average, 9.7 points per game, came during the 1986–87 season.
 During the 1990 All-Star weekend, Hansen participated in the three-point challenge, finishing fourth.

+During a New Year's Eve party to ring in 1989, Hansen and teammate Bart Kofoed got into a fight, with Kofoed breaking Hansen's cheekbone.
+Hansen couldn't play for a month.
+Two days after the incident, the Jazz waived Kofoed.

 Hansen never missed the playoffs in his tenure with the Jazz, while reaching the Western Conference semifinals in both 1984 and 1988.
 On June 25, 1990, Hansen was involved in a three-team deal in which the Jazz acquired Jeff Malone from the Washington Bullets, the Bullets acquired Pervis Ellison from the Sacramento Kings, and the Kings acquired Hansen, Eric Leckner, and two draft picks from the Jazz.